 Norway has a surveillance program for Campylobacter in broiler chickens.
-All flocks slaughtered between the 1st May and 31st October must be tested prior to slaughter.
-Carcasses from positive flocks must be heated or frozen prior to sale in order to reduce the potential for transmission to humans.
+All flocks slaughtered before 51 days of age between the 1st May and 31st October are tested prior to slaughter.
+Carcasses from positive flocks are heat treated or frozen prior to sale in order to reduce the potential for transmission to humans.
 Pasteurisation of milk and disinfection of water are other measures that prevent transmission of Campylobacter to humans.

-In MSIS, 3,669 human cases of campylobacteriosis were reported, of which 1,215 contracted the infection in Norway.
-For 626 of the cases place of infection was unknown.
-This is at the same level as the number of cases reported last year.
+In MSIS, 4,154 human cases of campylobacteriosis were reported, of which 1,547 contracted the infection in Norway.
+For 735 of the cases place of infection was unknown.
+This is an increase compared to the number of cases reported last year and are mainly attributed to a large waterborne outbreak in Norway.
 Before 2017, cases verified only by PCR were not reported.
 From 2017, all cases verified by PCR and/or culture are registered in MSIS and reported.
-However, when the total number of positive cases for 2017 and 2018 are compared to positive cases verified by both culturing and/or PCR in 2015 and 2016, the numbers for each year are similar, suggesting that there has not been an increase in the occurrence of campylobacteriosis in Norway (Figure 3).
+However, when the total number of positive cases for 2017, 2018 and 2019 are compared to positive cases verified by both culturing and/or PCR in 2015 and 2016, the numbers for each year are similar, suggesting that there has not been an increase in the occurrence of campylobacteriosis in Norway (Figure 3).

-Surveillance in 2018 showed that a total of 126 flocks (6.3%) tested positive for Campylobacter spp. when all broiler flocks slaughtered before 51 days of age during the period May - October were tested.
-In total 1,986 flocks from 510 farms were sampled.
-Of the positive flocks, 39.7% originated from 22 (4.3%) of the farms and 19.2% (98) of the farms delivered at least one Campylobacter-positive broiler flock.
-The result is quite similar to 2017.
+Surveillance in 2019 showed that a total of 103 flocks (5.1%) tested positive for Campylobacter spp. before slaughter when all broiler flocks slaughtered before 51 days of age during the period May - October were tested.
+In total 2,018 flocks from 500 farms were sampled.
+Of the positive flocks, 30.1% originated from 14 farms (2.8%).
+A slight decrease was seen in the number of positive flocks and farms compared to 2018.

-In the diagnostic services at the NVI, Campylobacter was detected in samples from 13 cattle, 31 dogs and one cat.
+In the diagnostic services at the NVI, Campylobacter was detected in samples from 22 cattle, 20 dogs and one cat.
+Three wild boar were also Campylobacter-positive.
 For details see the Appendix.